| Title: | Time Series Analysis and Computational Finance |

 residuals of the cointegration regression is computed, see also

-p-values are interpolated from Table Ia and Ib, p.
-189 of Phillips and
+p-values are interpolated from Table Ia and Ib, page 189 of

 critical values, then a warning message is generated.